usamapakhtar/biopython/README.md

 Actual code to all these topics with examples: [Seq_module code](https://github.com/usamapakhtar/biopython/blob/main/Seq_module.py)

-Slicing
+Slicing (Subset of the sequence)

-Find Functions
+Find Functions (Find the Nucleotide bases)

 Count Method (Nucleotide Bases count method)

-Find Method (Find a specific combination of bases in DNA)
+Find Method (Find a specific combination of bases in sequence)